pb1999/Portfolio_Optimization/README.md

 ```

-#### Finally, we compute the performance of the portfolio that uses this simple trading algorithm and compare it to the performance of the SPY.
+#### Finally, we compute the performance of the portfolio that uses this simple trading algorithm and compare it to the performance of SPY.

 ![alt text](https://github.com/pb1999/Momentum_Model/blob/main/Portfolio_Performance.PNG)